centrahq/api-documentation/source/guides/plugins/centra-webhook.md

 # Centra Webhook

 The Centra Webhook plugin allows you to create webhooks for certain events whenever data changes in Centra.
-This allows you to be notified and fetch data only when it is actually added, modified or changed.
+This allows you to be notified and fetch data only when it is actually added or modified.

 ## Setup